aime-franco/alx-low_level_programming/README.md

-task about functions and nested loops in c programming
+task about the c programming in alx SE